trillobite/jsonHTML/README.md

 -Possibly remove some syntactic sugar from v0.5, make it more low level, thus more functional, and more future proof.

 ~Implement more HTML objects.

+*Make the ".appendTo" function utilize jQuery Deferreds, so the user can simply type ".done(function() { console.log('done appending to the DOM')});" which brings the user down a tad lower level by not having to utilize ".addFunction," and allows for some asynchronious programming techniques to take place.
+[View v0.8.x+](https://github.com/trillobite/jsonHTML#incompatibility-notice)

 *Object DOM removal memory leak fix.